-Actions Supports Difficulty D ACTION 1.1 Build all low-stress routes identified on the All Ages and Abilities Network by 2030, which will include a total of 136 miles of new or upgraded bikeways, including: 79 miles of protected bike lanes that provide a low-stress riding experience on high volume corridors.
-Climate, Safety, Himb 48 miles of new neighborhood greenways that manage motor vehicle volume and speed, improve safety at major crossings and reduce stopping at minor crossings.
-Start with the Northside Greenway and the Southside Greenway.
-Equity, Mobility High • 9 miles of new trails that provide connections along the Mississippi River or along rail lines that could be converted to trails.
-Consider building bikeways not included on the All Ages and Abilities Network to respond to development opportunities and changing transportation demands.
-Safety, Mobility Low Use design to build projects that prevent blocked lanes or conflicts with loading and parked vehicles.
+Actions Supports Difficulty ACTION 1.1 2020-2023 (YEARS 0-3); ON-GOING Build all low-stress routes identified on the All Ages and Abilities Network by 2030, which will include a total of 141 miles of new or upgraded bikeways, including: 81 miles of protected bike lanes that provide a low-stress riding experience on high volume corridors.
+Climate, Safety, Equity, Mobility High 51 miles of new neighborhood greenways that manage motor vehicle volume and speed, improve safety at major crossings and reduce stopping at minor crossings.
+Start with the Northside Greenway and the Southside Greenway. • 9 miles of new trails that provide connections along the Mississippi River or along rail lines that could be converted to trails.
+ACTION 1.2 2020-2023 (YEARS 0-3); ON-GOING Improve existing bollard protected bike lanes with more permanent separation, such as curb barriers and planters or other green infrastructure.
+Safety, Mobility Medium ACTION 1.3 2020-2023 (YEARS 0-3); ON-GOING Consider building bikeways not included on the All Ages and Abilities Network to respond to development opportunities and changing transportation demands.
+Safety, Mobility Low ACTION 1.4 2020-2023 (YEARS 0-3); ON-GOING Use design to build projects that prevent blocked lanes or conflicts with loading and parked vehicles.
 Safety, Mobility Medium